 The table below shows seven generic levels for line, staff function, and team/ project management.
 Jobs at any given level are feeder positions for higher rungs on the job ladder, and for lateral moves to positions in other job families.

-A competency-based succession planning system assesses how many employees in which feeder jobs have (or have the potential to develop) the competencies to perform well in key target jobs.
+A competency-based succession planning system assesses how many employees in which feeder jobs have (or have the potential to develop) the core competencies to perform well in key target jobs.
 There are two ways of doing this.

-- The first is to compare the competencies of people in the feeder job with the competency requirements of the target job.
+- The first is to compare the core competencies of people in the feeder job with the competency requirements of the target job.

 - The second is to compare the competency requirements of the feeder job and the target job.